0cjs/sedoc/ee/ram-rom.md

                                   +-----+
     '512 '256 '128  '64 '32A  '16         '16 '32A  '64 '128 '256 '512

 Amtel AT28C devices, from data sheets.
+Slightly different from JEDEC?

                              '256         '256
                                   +--∨--+